IBM/ibm-cloud-devops/README.md

 ### Integrating DevOps Insights with your Jenkins project

 When the plugin is installed, you can integrate DevOps Insights into your Jenkins project.
-DevOps Insights provide you with two main features, get a project dashboard by uploading the test result to DevOps Insight and have a quality gate before deploying your project **<need more text to explain about toolchains and it's benefits????>**
+DevOps Insights provide you with two main features, get a project dashboard by uploading the test result to DevOps Insight and have a quality gate before deploying your project ***need more text to explain about toolchains and its benefits????***
 You can go to the [control center](https://control-center.ng.bluemix.net/) to view the dashboard or create a policy for the quality gate that you are going to use for your project

 1. Open the configuration of any jobs (build job, test jobs, deployment job, etc)